o1-labs/docs2/docs/zkapps/snarkyjs/smart-contracts.md

 }
 ```

-Note that your Structs can contain SnarkyJS built-in types like `Field`, `Bool`, `UInt64`, etc or even other custom types that you've defined which are based on the `Struct` class.
+Note that your Structs can contain o1js built-in types like `Field`, `Bool`, `UInt64`, etc or even other custom types that you've defined which are based on the `Struct` class.
 This allows for great composability and reusability of structs.